toulousetherobot/supplementary-motor-cortex/README.md

-# supplementary-motor-cortex
+# Supplementary Motor Cortex

-Supplementary Motor Cortex (SMA) - Internally generated plan to make a sequence of movements for Toulouse the Robot
+Supplementary Motor Cortex (SMA) - Internally generated plan to make a sequence of movements for Toulouse the Robot.